Volcano erupts on Atlantic island; lava threatens some homes

 The Canary Islands Volcanology Institute reported the eruption on Cumbre Vieja, which last erupted in 1971.
-Huge red plumes topped with black-and-white smoke shot out along the volcanic ridge that scientists had been closely following the accumulation of molten lava below the surface and days of small earthquakes.
+Huge red plumes topped with black-and-white smoke shot out along a volcanic ridge that scientists had been closely watching following the accumulation of molten lava below the surface and days of small earthquakes.

+Mariano Hernández, the president of La Palma island, told Canary Islands Television there were no immediate reports of injuries or deaths from the eruption.
+He said there were five eruption points, of which two were spewing magma.

 The explosion took place in an area known as Cabeza de Vaca on the western slope of the volcanic ridge as it descends to the coast.
 Tinges of red could be seen at the bottom of the black jets that shot rocks into the air.